oroinc/documentation/cloud/maintenance/advanced-use.rst

     * **option "--indices"** - Comma-separated Elastic indices list to be included in the dump.
 If not set - all indices will be included.

-.. note:: GridFS media content and RabbitMQ messages sync is not supported.
+.. note:: RabbitMQ messages sync is not supported.
 If media component is selected, sync may take a long time.

 When data push is done, you may start with import in the target environment.